SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-30-partisan-covid-deaths.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-Now you know why you're so often hearing the phrase "GOP death cult."

-When your tribal identity pushes you to actions that kill you and your fellow tribe members, it's time to change tribes.
+Now you know why you're so often hearing the phrase "GOP death cult": when your tribal identity pushes you to actions that kill you and your fellow tribe members, it's time to change tribes.

 ## The partisan divide in NPIs